scrtlabs/reproduce-mr/README.md

 # dstack-mr

-A CLI tool for calculating TDX (Intel Trust Domain Extensions) measurements for DStack images.
+A CLI tool for calculating TDX (Intel Trust Domain Extensions) measurements for Dstack images.

-This project is based on [oasis-cli](https://github.com/oasisprotocol/cli) and modified for specific TDX measurement requirements.
+This project is based on [oasis-cli](https://github.com/oasisprotocol/cli) and modified for Dstack-specific TDX measurement requirements.

 ## Installation